 After a long day of exploring the Ogden Valley area, stop back at the Daily Rise for a light afternoon snack and a cold beverage to help you refuel before continuing your busy day of seeing the sights in Utah.
 The Daily Rise is a must-have experience, especially if you are looking for a delicious beverage and excellent, friendly service from the baristas.

 Address: 2415 Washington Blvd, Ogden, UT 84401

-Catching a movie at Peery’s Egyptian Theater provides you with comfortable, reclining seating with plenty of foot and knee room.
-The theater features daily programs, including movies, plays, ballet, cultural events, and live performances, providing guests of all ages access to many activities, live entertainment and unique shows.
+Catching a movie at Peery’s Egyptian Theater provides comfortable, reclining seating with plenty of foot and knee room.
+The theater features daily programs, including movies, plays, ballet, cultural events, and live performances, providing guests of all ages access to many activities, live entertainment, and unique shows.

 4. Union Station

 Address: Union Station, 2501 Wall Ave, Ogden, UT 84401

 Union Station, also referred to as the Utah State Railroad Museum, has a rich history as a former rail station and is a popular destination for visitors who want fun and affordable things to do in Ogden.
 With two free galleries showcasing local artists – The Gallery at the Station and the Myra-Powell Gallery – this attraction is one of the most popular places for visitors looking for something free to do in the area.